 Open Arts Objects

-Open Arts Objects (OAO) is an open access platform which provides free films to support the teaching of Art History.
+Open Arts Objects (OAO) is an open access platform which provides over 50 free films to support the teaching of Art History.

 Watch this short film outlining the Open Arts Objects project

 - inspires wider and diverse audiences to enjoy and understand art works and visual culture, leading to a change in museums’ educational programmes and professional practice, and has increased public awareness about a global approach to Art History.

 - supports teachers by providing free open access materials including films, activities for students, and teaching support documents.
 OAO films are a recommended resources for the new A-level Curriculum by Pearson, covering the themes of Identities, Nature, and War, but they can also be easily adapted to the Cambridge Pre-U. They are an ideal resource for any teacher who incorporates art and design into their teaching.

 - underpinned by the research of members of the Art History department at the Open University, OAO promotes the understanding of art informed by the innovative methodologies of mobility and global approaches.

 - emboldens communities, regional groups, school children, teachers, and OU students with art historical skills, with a mandate to widen participation in Art History.